bjhartin/myvideobuzz/README.md

 control sequence:

     Home 3x, Up 2x, Right, Left, Right, Left, Right

+On newer versions of the Roku firmware, you will then be prompted to set the web server password.
+Choose a password (and remember it!), then reboot the Roku.

 When devleopment mode is enabled on your Roku, you can install dev packages from the Application Installer which runs on your device at your device's IP